Culture of Sheffield: Festivals

 Magners Grin up North - Sheffield Comedy Festival is a monthlong comedy festival in October and now the largest comedy festival in England.
 Open Up Sheffield is an annual event over the first two weekends in May where local visual artists and fine craft workers invite the public to their studios and other venues.
 The Sheffield International Documentary Festival, the UK's leading documentary festival, (now known as Doc/Fest) has been run annually since 1994.
 Summer Sounds is a yearly two-day world music event.
 Fright Night is a Halloween festival staged in the city centre and is billed as Britain's Biggest Halloween Party with a reported 38,000 people in 2008.

 Tramlines is an open air and multi-venue music festival which runs over a weekend in July.
 It began in 2009 and in 2010 attracted around 125,000 visitors to the city.

 Universities

 Sheffield has two universities, the University of Sheffield and Sheffield Hallam University.
 The two combined bring 45,000 students to the city every year, including many from the Far East.
 As a result of its large student population, Sheffield has many bars, cafes, clubs and shops as well as student housing to accommodate them.

-The University of Sheffield is stretched over a large area to the west of the city centre as is a Red Brick university.
+The University of Sheffield, a Red Brick university, has sites over a large area to the west of the city centre.
 It owns the Arts Tower, which was the tallest building in Sheffield from its construction in 1965 up until 2010, when it was surpassed by St Pauls Tower.
 It is still, however, the tallest university building in the UK.
-Sheffield Hallam University is also highly respected among New Universities.
-It is based on a large campus in the city centre.
+Sheffield Hallam University, a new university is based on a large campus in the city centre.
 Both universities have extensive links with local industry and the English Institute for Sport.